Sleep Disorders (PDQ®): Supportive care - Patient Information [NCI]

 - Sleep apnea: A breathing disorder in which breathing stops for 10 seconds or more during sleep.

 - Hypersomnia: Being unable to stay awake during the day.

 - Circadian rhythm disorders: Problems with the sleep-wake cycle, making you unable to sleep and wake at the right times.

 - Parasomnia: Acting in unusual ways while falling asleep, sleeping, or waking from sleep, such as walking, talking, or eating.

 Sleep disorders keep you from having a good night's sleep.
 This may make it hard for you to stay alert and involved in activities during the day.
-Sleep disorders can cause problems for cancer patients.
+Sleep disorders can cause problems for people with cancer.
 You may not be able to remember treatment instructions and may have trouble making decisions.
-Being well-rested can improve energy and help you cope better with side effects of cancer and treatment.
+Being well-rested can improve energy and help you cope with side effects of cancer and treatment.

 Sleep problems that go on for a long time may increase the risk of anxiety or depression.

 Sleep disorders are common in people with cancer.

 As many as half of people with cancer have problems sleeping.
 The sleep disorders most likely to affect people with cancer are insomnia and an abnormal sleep-wake cycle.

 There are many reasons you may have trouble sleeping, including: